survivejs/react-book/manuscript/01_webpack_compared.md

 The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provides more context.
 Before npm it was difficult to consume dependencies.
 Now that npm has become popular for front-end development, the situation has changed.
 Now we have nice ways to manage the dependencies of our projects.

 Historically speaking there have been many build systems.
-[Make](https://en.wikipedia.org/wiki/Make_%28software%29) is perhaps the most known one and still a viable option.
-In the front-end world [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) have particularly gained popularity.
+[Make](https://en.wikipedia.org/wiki/Make_%28software%29) is perhaps the best known, and is still a viable option.
+In the front-end world, [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) have particularly gained popularity.
 Plugins made available through npm make both approaches powerful.

 [Browserify](http://browserify.org/) took one step further.
 It provides powerful npm based bundling.
 You can complement it with many smaller utilities.
 This is a nice contrast to the approach Webpack uses.